vxnuaj/Learning-Arc/ideas/losslradap.md

 # Dynamic Learning Rate Adjustment Based on Linear Approximation Error

+> Actually, doing it based on Quadratic Approximation seems better -- by analyzing the Hessian Matrix (see here: https://openreview.net/pdf?id=rTAclwH46Tb)

 ## Concept Overview

 The idea is to dynamically adjust the learning rate in gradient descent based on the error between the actual loss function $L(\Theta)$ and its linear approximation around a given point $\Theta_0$.